 I chose the later option by flying out of the New Orleans airport nonstop to Panama City, Panama.
 Then I flew from Panama City, Panama nonstop to Havana.
 (Note: I did review the US Treasury guidelines, and it is completely legal to book a flight out of a third country.)
 Easy enough?
 I did have to book both round trip tickets separately via Copa Airlines since the US doesn’t allow connecting flights to Cuba yet.
 Going through Panama was the best option for me based on where I reside, the dates I wanted to travel, the flight times, and the overall cost of the flights.

-I arrive in Panama from New Orleans after an uneventful plane ride, Since I booked my flights separately, I have to go through immigration and customs, then check in again for my flight to Havana.
-I quickly exit customs and take the escalators upstairs to the check-in counter to get a boarding pass for Havana.
-The woman at the counter asks me if I need a tourist card before I have a chance to inquire, and after a few moments of confusion on her part, she directs me to get it at the gate counter.
+I arrived in Panama from New Orleans after an uneventful plane ride, Since I booked my flights separately, I had to go through immigration and customs, then check in again for my flight to Havana.
+I quickly exited customs and took the escalators upstairs to the check-in counter to get a boarding pass for Havana.
+The woman at the counter asked me if I needed a tourist card before I had a chance to inquire, and after a few moments of confusion on her part, she directed me to get it at the gate counter.
 Fine by me.
-I head through security and grab some lunch at Air Margaritaville since Panama’s airport doesn’t seem to have any restaurants that are authentic to the region.
+I head ed through security and grabbed some lunch at Air Margaritaville since Panama’s airport didn’t seem to have any restaurants that were authentic to the region.
 No empanadas?
 No arepas?
 No ceviche?
-I guess this turkey club sandwich and guava juice will have to do.
+I guess this turkey club sandwich and guava juice would have to do.

-After stuffing my face, I head to my gate and ask for a tourist card.
-The gate agent simply asks for $20 USD, takes the Jackson when I hand it to her, and hands me the card in return.
-Right after, they make an announcement about the availability of the card for purchase by anyone who needs it.
-The required document has two parts – one for when I arrive in Cuba and one for when I depart.
-I fill it out quickly since it only asks for my name, date of birth, passport number, and country of citizenship.
+After stuffing my face, I headed to my gate and asked for a tourist card.
+The gate agent simply asked for $20 USD, took the Jackson when I handed it to her, and handed me the card in return.
+Right after, they made an announcement about the availability of the card for purchase by anyone who needed it.
+The required document had two parts – one for when I arrived in Cuba and one for when I departed.
+I filled it out quickly since it only asked for my name, date of birth, passport number, and country of citizenship.
 Yet another step to check off the list, and another step closer to Havana!

-I’m getting anxiety now.
-Everything has gone smoothly so far, but I still haven’t arrived.
-I think I’m just worried about getting around without a map on my phone.
-I’m dependent on phone data and Google maps for a smooth trip.
-These things aren’t as readily available in Cuba as it is in other countries, so now I’m regretting not taking more time to find offline maps or buying one from the app store.
+I was getting anxiety.
+Everything had gone smoothly so far, but I still hadn’t arrived.
+I was just worried about getting around without a map on my phone since I was usually dependent on phone data and Google maps for a smooth trip.
+These things weren’t as readily available in Cuba as it was in other countries, so I wa regretting not taking more time to find offline maps or buying one from the app store.

-On the plane I check out the scenery as we get close to landing in Havana.
-There isn’t much to see, but I notice that there are several empty roadways.
+On the plane I checked out the scenery as we got close to landing in Havana.
+There wasn’t much to see, but I noticed there were several empty roadways.
 One or two Chevy’s every now and then, but mostly empty.
-I smile at the thought that I have arrived at Cuba – the one country I’ve wanted to visit for several years.
+I smiled at the thought I have arrived at Cuba – the one country I wanted to visit for several years.

-I was toward the front of the plane on the flight to Havana, so there is no wait at all for me when I arrive at immigration.
-The young woman’s only question is if I had been to Africa.
-I tell her no, and she proceeds to take my photo, stamp my tourist card, and send me on my way.
-I just knew that she was going to ask me about medical insurance or what my intentions were in the country.
+I was toward the front of the plane on the flight to Havana, so there was no wait at all for me when I arrived at immigration.
+The young woman’s only question was if I had been to Africa.
+I told her no, and she proceeded to take my photo, stamp my tourist card, and send me on my way.
+I just knew she was going to ask me about medical insurance or what my intentions were in the country.
 Nope, no further questions.
-I was so worried about getting interrogated, I don’t realize she didn’t stamp my actual passport until I look at it later while waiting at baggage claim.
+I was so worried about getting interrogated, I didn’t realize she didn’t stamp my actual passport until I looked at it later while waiting at baggage claim.
 Getting that Cuba stamp meant a lot to me, but I didn’t get it!

-Disappointedly walking out of baggage claim, I hand over my nothing to declare form and exit into the arrivals hall, I take the escalator upstairs to exchange some euros for CUCs and CUPs.
-I notice the rates posted on a screen for transparency, and the counter worker is very thorough.
-She gives me a receipt and points out what I gave her, what she is giving me, and the rate in accordance with the screen.
-She then carefully counts the CUCs and CUPs for me to verify the correct amount.
+Disappointedly walking out of baggage claim, I handed over my nothing to declare form and exited into the arrivals hall, I took the escalator upstairs to exchange some euros for CUCs and CUPs.
+I noticed the rates posted on a screen for transparency, and the counter worker was very thorough.
+She gave me a receipt and pointed out what I gave her, what she was giving me, and the rate in accordance with the screen.
+She then carefully counted the CUCs and CUPs for me to verify the correct amount.

-To get an “authentic” Cuban experience, I ditch the hotels and stay in a casa particular in the Vedado neighborhood of Havana.
+To get an “authentic” Cuban experience, I ditched the hotels and stayed in a casa particular in the Vedado neighborhood of Havana.
 I made these arrangements via Airbnb and I was prompted by this message when I booked:

 Since you’re headed to Cuba, we need to collect a few extra details before we can send your information to the host.

-I meet the hostess, whose name I never actually get.
-She is the mother of the host listed on Airbnb, so I’ll just refer to her from this point forward as Señora.
-She speaks zero English, so I just know it is going to be a lovely week with my limited Spanish.
-She gives me a grand tour of the home, which was just like the photos on the Airbnb listing.
+I met the hostess, whose name I never actually get.
+She was the mother of the host listed on Airbnb, so I just referred to her as Señora.
+She spoke zero English, so I knew it was going to be a lovely week with my limited Spanish.
+She gave me a grand tour of the home, which was just like the photos on the Airbnb listing.
 It actually may have been updated with a paint job.
-My room comes with a full size bed, a connecting room with a twin bed and refrigerator, and a small bathroom with a hot shower.
-Most importantly, I have an air conditioner, and that thing blows super cold!
-I might mess around and use all of this woman’s electricity.
-The ceilings are high.
-The mattress isn’t very luxurious, but I’ve read that there’s a mattress shortage in Cuba.
+My room came with a full size bed, a connecting room with a twin bed and refrigerator, and a small bathroom with a hot shower.
+Most importantly, I had an air conditioner, and that thing blew super cold!
+I might have messed around and used all of this woman’s electricity.
+The ceilings were high.
+The mattress wasn’t very luxurious, but I read that there was a mattress shortage in Cuba.
 Go figure!

-The Airbnb has cameras and it takes 3 keys just to get inside the home and into my room.
-There’s one to enter the front patio, one to enter the home, and another for the room.
-I don’t know if anyone else has a key to my room, but I still feel somewhat safe knowing there are cameras, keys, and doors that lock automatically when closed.
+The Airbnb had cameras and it took 3 keys just to get inside the home and into my room.
+There was one to enter the front patio, one to enter the home, and another for the room.
+I didn’t know if anyone else had a key to my room, but I still felt somewhat safe knowing there were cameras, keys, and doors that locked automatically when closed.

-Another noteworthy thing is that for legal casa particulars, I was required to provide a passport.
-Before she disappears to her room, Señora records my passport info and has me sign that I am staying there.
-She asks if I would need breakfast in the morning (for a fee, of course), and I tell her no, but I may take her up on the offer depending on how things go.
+Another noteworthy thing was that for legal casa particulars, I was required to provide a passport.
+Before she disappeared to her room, Señora recorded my passport info and had me sign that I was staying there.
+She asked if I would need breakfast in the morning (for a fee, of course), and I told her no, but I considered taking her up on the offer depending on how things went.

-I shower, throw on some clothes, say hell no to makeup, and head out to get some dinner.
+I showered, threw on some clothes, said hell no to makeup, and headed out to get some dinner.
 My plan was Decameron, which was a few blocks away, but I decided to save that for another day.
-Walking down Linea, the street where my Airbnb is located, I find that there’s a restaurant/cafeteria right next door to the casa.
-I might have to check it out when I’m being too lazy to go somewhere for dinner this week.
-I walk toward Hotel Melia Cohiba and stumble upon a restaurant directly across the street called HM51, I think.
-It looks like a cool hangout spot, so I walk over and ask the guy sitting outside if they were open.
-They are, and I proceed up the stairs to the second floor balcony facing Melia Cohiba.
-There is a good breeze blowing from the Malecon, and great people-watching.
-That’s really all I need in this life of sin.
-I order a sangria, the first of several drinks in the city, along with shrimp in a garlic sauce.
-It cost me 17.45 CUC with a tip.
+Walking down Linea, the street where my Airbnb was located, I found a restaurant/cafeteria right next door to the casa.
+I would have to check it out when I was being too lazy to go somewhere for dinner this week.
+I walked toward Hotel Melia Cohiba and stumbled upon a restaurant directly across the street called HM51.
+It looked like a cool hangout spot, so I walked over and asked the guy sitting outside if they were open.
+They were, and I proceeded up the stairs to the second floor balcony facing Melia Cohiba.
+There was a good breeze blowing from the Malecon, and great people-watching.
+That was all I needed in this life of sin.
+I ordered a sangria, the first of several drinks in the city, along with shrimp in a garlic sauce.
+It costed me 17.45 CUC with a tip.
 Very good shrimp.
 Sangria?
 Just okay.

-Young teens stroll hand-in-hand with their mates to the Malecon, old white-haired tourists hop off tour buses and into the hotel in large groups, and middle aged folks head to Habana Cafe.
-I’m supposed to go as well after dinner, but I’m still peeved about the ladron so off to bed I go instead.
+Young teens strolled hand-in-hand with their mates to the Malecon, old white-haired tourists hopped off tour buses and into the hotel in large groups, and middle aged folks headed to Habana Cafe.
+I was supposed to go as well after dinner, but I was still peeved about the ladron so off to bed I went instead.

 Sunday, April 3, 2016

-I try to sleep in, but at some point in the morning, I hear a kid outside my window already awake and enjoying the day.
-He’s yelling in a rhythm as if a song.
+I tried to sleep in, but at some point in the morning, I heard a kid outside my window already awake and enjoying the day.
+He was yelling in a rhythm as if a song.

 Hey! *Pause* Hey!
 Hey! *Pause* Repeat 1,000 times.